lit/lit-element/docs/_guide/styles.md

 </div>

-Component developers have a few options for where to put styles.
+Component developers have a few options for where to put template styles.
 We recommend using a [static `styles` property](#static)—this will usually be the most performant option.

 ### Recommended: In a static styles property {#static}